mattbatman/covid-data-handler/README.md

 #### VAERS Data

 First, export the text file of the VAERs data from the CDC WONDER system.
+Ensure that "Show Totals" is not selected.
 To transform to JSON, manually delete the footer from the text file, then run:
 ```
 Vaers.get_all_vaccine_events_by_year()
 ```